vcfvct/aws-exam/azure.md

   1. Select Users/Groups to assign for the policy to apply to.
   2. Define the cloud-app/actions that trigger the policy
   3. *Access Control* let you define the requirements for a user to be granted access.
 They might be required to use an approved client app or a device that's hybrid-joined to Azure AD.
+* For client certificate auth in TLS mutual authentication, it would be *base64* encoded inside the *Request Header*.

 ## Pricing
 * An account can have multiple subscriptions.
 Billing Admin and Management Group